T.O.K.: Break-up

 In October 2015, Davidson left because of internal issues within the group and decided to focus on a solo career, prompting the group to split up.

 Criticism

-T.O.K. was one of the musical acts that the Stop Murder Music campaign targeted.
-Their song "Chi Chi Man" was controversial for its lyrics which advocated for the killing of gay men.
-T.O.K. refused to sign the Reggae Compassion Act, but drafted and signed their own contract in August 2009 before their performance in Zurich called the T.O.K.
+T.O.K. was one of the musical acts that the Stop Murder Music campaign targeted due to their song "Chi Chi Man" containing lyrics which advocated for the killing of gay men.
+T.O.K. refused to sign the Reggae Compassion Act, but drafted and signed their own contract in August 2009 before their performance in Zürich called the T.O.K.
 Compassion Act.
 Their contract states "We respect and uphold the rights of all individuals to live without fear of hatred and violence due to their religion, sexual orientation, race, ethnicity or gender."

+In February 2023, three members of T.O.K. – McCalla, Thompson, and Clarke – reunited to perform at the Big Yard Studio in Kingston, hosted by BBC Radio 1Xtra.
+The group did not perform "Chi Chi Man" during their set, despite calls from the audience and the hosts of the show."T.O.K | Big Yard | 1Xtra Jamaica 2023" In an interview after the performance, Clarke explained the band’s choice not to include the song, saying, "Because we feel like the music should really unite people, we’ve made a decision to not perform the song, because we don’t want to offend any of our fans."
+However, in the days following this statement, bandmate Thompson defended the lyrics of "Chi Chi Man" and denounced Clarke's comment in a now-deleted Instagram post writing, "As for me, I don’t respect all sexual orientations.
+My respect is not contingent on anybody sexual orientation.
+As a matter of fact, I would prefer not to know sexual orientations."